-So you’ve decided that you want to see the world – I applaud you! – and you’re thinking of all of the amazing places you can go.
-You’re going to learn so much about yourself and meet so many fabulous new friends, beautiful strangers, see so many vibrant landscapes and skyscrapers, too.
+Welcome, fellow solo traveler.
+This is where your adventure begins.
+Solo traveling is a beautiful gift.
+You’re going to learn so much about yourself, make so many fabulous new friends, meet so many beautiful strangers, and see so many vibrant landscapes and skyscrapers, too.
 The world is your oyster, but the question is, where do you start?

 When I see lists like these I often just see suggestions for places women should travel to solo based on only one thing: safety.
 While crime stats are worth noting, they’re not the defining factor for a great place for women to travel alone.
 The best destinations aren’t just the popular and well-trodden ones, either.
 Some of the best places to travel to by yourself might be in the places you least expected, or didn’t even know existed yet.